metiago/metiago.github.io/app/content/posts/2016-03-08-java-xml-api.md

         System.out.println(empList.size());
     }

-    // DOM PARSER PARSES THE ENTIRE XML DOCUMENT AND LOADS IT INTO MEMORY; THEN MODELS IT IN A "TREE" STRUCTURE FOR EASY TRAVERSAL OR MANIPULATION. private static void domXMLparser() {
+    // DOM PARSER PARSES THE ENTIRE XML DOCUMENT AND LOADS IT INTO MEMORY
+    // THEN MODELS IT IN A "TREE" STRUCTURE FOR EASY TRAVERSAL / MANIPULATION. private static void domXMLparser() {

         try {